Saddham/words-grouper/README.md

 structures that implements `Collection` interface are converted to a string as `"[e1, e2, ...]"`)_

-2) If input string is `null` or empty then empty data structure is returned.
+2) If the input string is `null` or empty then empty data structure is returned.

 3) Duplicates and characters register in words are ignored.